zml110120/XiuleiLiu_homepage/_pages/about.md

 <img width="549" height="665" alt="image" src="https://github.com/user-attachments/assets/4b4e89bb-1e16-46ec-80a1-0e63f756266f" />

 ***

-**DPFuzz: A fuzz testing tool based on the guidance of defect prediction**
+**DPFuzz: A fuzz testing tool based on the guidance of defect prediction** ( _Science of Computer Programming, Corresponding Author_ )

 In this paper, we introduce DPFuzz, a tool for prioritizing the resource allocation of fuzz testing.
 DPFuzz guides fuzz testing by calculating the fitness score, which is based on the coverage of modules with different defect proneness.